 Other topics of consultation must include, as appropriate:

-- Administrative costs, including indirect costs; - Indirect costs - Services and activities for teachers of participating private school students - Family engagement activities - Any funds available for carryover, and - Transferring/REAPing funds from Title II, Part A and Title IV, Part A.
+- Administrative costs, including indirect costs; - Family engagement activities; - Any funds available for carryover; and - Transferring/REAPing funds from Title II, Part A and Title IV, Part A.

 What documentation of consultation must a district maintain?